top of page

 Student analytic

-Students' analytics to track students' progress fast and to identify which areas students who need extra help.
+Students' analytics to track students' progress fast and to identify which subjects that students need extra help.

 Easy to input data

-Simple way to input attendance records, scores, grades, students data.
+Simple way to input students' scores, grades, data.

 Filter students based on certain categories.